zkpservices/zkpservices/contracts/README.md

 # ZKPServicesCore

 Please consult our protocol [overview](https://zkp.services/docs) as well as the other guides on our site and in this repository for a high level overview of this smart contract and its purpose.

+## Deep Technical Overview

-For a deeper technical overview, please consult our protocol [blueprint](https://zkp.services/blueprint).
+For a deep technical overview and explanations, please consult our protocol [blueprint](https://zkp.services/blueprint).
+What follows is a higher level explanation of some contract features.

 ## Overview
 `ZKPServicesCore` is a robust smart contract built for EVM-compatible chains written in Solidity.
 The contract serves as an advanced data management system leveraging cryptographic proofs and two-factor authentication mechanisms.
 It blends the power of decentralized platforms with various encryption and obfuscation techniques, providing a secure medium to request, update, and validate obfuscated data in a privacy-preserving manner.